azaroth42/activitystreams-discovery/README.md

 ### List of Resources

 As IIIF uses the AS2 Collection model, a IIIF Collection is very close to an AS2 Collection of Resources already!
 AS2 Collections for lists of this size will always be paged, however, and the contents in the pages.
-Thus for any of the options that follow, the top resource will be a single Collection document.
+Thus for all of the options that follow, the top resource will be a single, paged Collection document.

+The Collection does not directly contain any of the activities or resources, instead it refers to the `first` page of such a list.
+The pages are ordered both from page to page by following `next` relationships, and internally within the page as the `items` list is also ordered.
+The number of entries in each page is up to the implementer, and cannot be requested by the client.

 * [Collection](/json/collection.json)

 #### Too Simple

-The simplest possible page layout would be a list of Manifests, identical in structure to a IIIF Collection.
-If we were going to recommend this, we should just use IIIF Collections directly.
+The simplest possible page layout would just be a list of Manifests, identical in structure to a IIIF Collection.
+If we were going to recommend this, we would just use IIIF Collections directly.
 It does not ramp up to a full activitystream well, but this level demonstrates the similarity of the AS2 approach with existing IIIF patterns.

 Usage:  Crawl the entire set of pages and dereference each manifest to see if it has changed.

 * [Page: Too Simple](/json/0_page-toosimple.json)

 #### Level 0: Basic Resource List

 However with the addition of just a little boilerplate in the JSON, we can be on the path towards a robust set of changes.
-We add a "Create" activity wrapper around the Manifest, and do not set a date for when it was created.
-The order of the manifests in the pages is unimportant, but each should only appear once (as it was only created once).
-In terms of optimization, it provides no additional benefit over the IIIF Collection pattern, but is compatible with a system where optimization is possible, such as the following.
+We add an "Update" activity wrapper around the Manifest, and do not set a date for when it was created.
+The order of the Manifests in the pages is unimportant, but each should only appear once.
+In terms of optimization, it provides no additional benefit over the IIIF Collection pattern, but is compatible with a system where optimization is possible, such as the following levels.
+This is thus the minimum level for interoperability, but further levels are significant improvements in terms of efficiency.

 Usage:  Crawl the entire set of pages and dereference each manifest to see if it has changed.